marko-cs/mooc-sec-project-I/README.md

 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/secprojectI/settings.py#L155
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/secprojectI/settings.py#L160

 Authentication and session management is critical for application security.
-General recommendation is use standard framework functionality for that.
+General recommendation is to use standard framework functionality for that.
 Framework defaults for session management and login implementation are not following best practices.

 Implemented login functionality checks only if user name and password is matching.
-That does not prevent at all brute force or dictionary attacks.
+That does not prevent brute force or dictionary attacks.

-Django application framework does not by default invalidates session if browser is closed.
-That needs to be changed by developer who is using framework.
+The Django application framework does not by default invalidates the sessions if the browser is closed.
+That needs to be changed by a developer who is using a framework.

 **How to fix**

 This application invalidates session if browser is closed https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/secprojectI/settings.py#L158.
-Default is not not do that.
-After this change sessions can not retrieved that easily in case of shared machine.
+Default is not to do that.
+After this change sessions can not be retrieved that easily in the case of a shared machine.

 Session lifetime https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/secprojectI/settings.py#L162 has been set.

 Install and configure django-axes module https://django-axes.readthedocs.io/en/latest/ to prevent brute force and dictionary attacks.
-That module can be used to set number of failed login events and other restrictions to login events.
+That module can be used to set the number of failed login events and other restrictions to login events.

 ## Cross-site Request Forgery